AlbertMietus/DocIdeas.hg/CCastle/short/pegen_parser.rst

 The lexer will recognize some tokes that are specialy for python, like `INDENT` & `DEDENT`.
 Also some generic tokens like NAME (which is an ID) and `NUMBER` are know, and can be used to define the language.

 Unfortunally, it will also find some tokens --typical operators-- that *hardcoded* for python.
-By we like to use differently.
-Possible combined with other characters.
+Even when we like to use them differently; possible combined with other characters.
 Then, those will not be found; not the literal-strings as set in the grammar.

 .. warning::